ssardina-research/sarl-prolog-cap/README.md

 * [SWI Prolog](http://www.swi-prolog.org/): this is the actual SWI Prolog system.
 	* Use either stable version 7.6.4 (available in standard Linux repos) or compile and install 8.1.x from [SWI-devel repo](https://github.com/SWI-Prolog/swipl-devel).
-	* The official 8.0.x versions have issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
-It has been fixed in the git repo.
+	* Unfortunately, the official 8.0.x versions in the PPA repo have issues with the `libswipl.so/dll/dylib` library and makes JPL crash; see [issue](https://github.com/ssardina-research/packages-jpl/issues/21).
+It has been fixed in the git repo though.
 * [SWI JPL](https://jpl7.org/) bidirectional SWI-Java interface.
 This has two parts:
-	* _Native library_ (e.g., `libjpl.so/dll/dylib`):
+	* _Native library_ `libjpl.so/dll/dylib`:
-		* Linux (Ubuntu): Provided by package `swi-prolog-java` (`/usr/lib/swi-prolog/lib/x86_64-linux/libjpl.so`).
+		* Linux (Ubuntu): Provided by package `swi-prolog-java` (`/usr/lib/libswipl.so`).
+If you installed SWIPL manually, it would be in a path like `/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/libjpl.so`.
 		* Windows: the Java-SWI interface it can be installed as part of the main install.
 	* _Java API_: this is the Java interface to Prolog provided in JAR file `jpl.jar` .
-		* In Linux, provided by package `swi-prolog-java` `/usr/lib/swi-prolog/lib/jpl.jar`
-		* However, project obtains it via Maven automatically from https://github.com/SWI-Prolog/packages-jpl  via [JitPack](https://jitpack.io/#SWI-Prolog/packages-jpl).
-The Maven-aware version is a specific [maven branch](https://github.com/SWI-Prolog/packages-jpl/tree/maven) in the JPL repo.
+		* While package `swi-prolog-java` provides such JAR file (in Linux, in `/usr/lib/swi-prolog/lib/jpl.jar`) for JPL 7.5.0, the JPL Java API has been much improved since then.
+This software uses at least the 7.5.0 version.
+		* To get the latst `jpl.jar` either manually compile and installed SWIPL with JPL (and it will be in, e.g., `/usr/local/swipl-git/lib/swipl/lib/jpl.jar`) or download the JAR file from the site.
+		* Once you have the JAR file, manually install `jpl.jar` artifact in your local Maven repo as follows:

+				mvn install:install-file -Dfile=/usr/local/swipl-git/lib/swipl/lib/jpl.jar \
+					-DgroupId=com.github.SWI-Prolog -DartifactId=packages-jpl \
+					-Dversion=7.6.0 -Dpackaging=jar

 	* Check some [good examples on how to use JPL](https://github.com/SWI-Prolog/packages-jpl/blob/master/examples/java/).